Slættaratindur Travel Guide

 Mount Slættaratindur

-Slættaratindur.
-The view from the highest point on the islands is rewarding.
+Slættaratindur covered in clouds.
+The view from the highest point on the islands is rewarding when visibility allows for clear views.
 Photo by Daniel Teixeira known as @daniwstorm on Instagram.

 Making it to the highest point in the Faroe Islands is not easy but it is most certainly worth every inch of the struggle.
 You will see all kinds of small flowers on the beautiful hills along the route.

-The easiest route to the top is from Eiðisskarð mountain pass west of the village Funningur and east of Eiði.
+The easiest route to the top is from Eiðisskarð mountain pass west of the settlement Funningur and east of Eiði.
 Both villages sit at the foot of the mountain.
 Park your car at Eiðisskarð.
 Parking here will cut the climb to the top by half.
-You will hike 500 meters uphill.
+You will hike 500 meters (1640 feet) uphill.
 The hike will take 2 hours or less.

 Slættaratindur covered in snow